Subscribe to updates

 Special Motions

-- Celebrating Black History Month 2025 in Hammersmith & Fulham: This motion seeks to promote and support Black History Month events, embed Black history in curricula and public programmes, and celebrate local Black leaders and organisations.
+• Celebrating Black History Month 2025 in Hammersmith & Fulham: This motion, standing in the names of Councillor Frances Umeh and Councillor Max Schmid, aimed to promote and support Black History Month events, work with partners to embed Black history in curricula, and celebrate local Black leaders and organisations.

-- Opposing Online Hate Speech: This motion condemns all forms of hate speech and reaffirms the Council's commitment to building unity and understanding, noting the role of councillors as trusted leaders.
+• Opposing Online Hate Speech: Proposed by Councillor Callum Nimmo and Councillor Nikos Souslous, this motion condemned all forms of hate speech and reaffirmed the Council's commitment to unity and understanding.
+It specifically addressed the conduct of councillors in relation to sharing hate-inciting material.

-- H&F Upstream Pathway Bond: This motion welcomes the new H&F Upstream Pathway Bond, part of the borough's industrial strategy, aimed at creating stronger links between education, skills, and local employment for young residents.
+• H&F Upstream Pathway Bond: Standing in the names of Councillor Zarar Qayyum and Councillor Nikos Souslous, this motion welcomed the H&F Upstream Pathway Bond, part of the Upstream London industrial strategy, aimed at creating stronger links between education, skills, and local employment for young residents.
+It highlighted the £6.3 billion of business investment attracted and the creation of over 17,200 jobs.

-- Anniversary of Family Hubs: This motion celebrates the second anniversary of Hammersmith & Fulham's Family Hubs, commending the staff and volunteers for their work in supporting local families and reaffirming the administration's commitment to these vital services.
+• Anniversary of Family Hubs: Proposed by Councillor Alex Sanderson and Councillor Nikos Souslous, this motion celebrated the second anniversary of Hammersmith & Fulham's Family Hubs, commending staff and volunteers for their support to local families and reaffirming the administration's commitment to these services.

 Attendees